Kate Swanson has been a property investor for the last 20 years and has moved houses (and continents) several times herself in that time.

 At the root of the problem is one huge misconception: that you and the realtor have the same goal in mind, which is to sell your property for the maximum price possible.
 That's simply not true.
 You want to sell at the highest possible price.
 The realtor just wants to sell.

 You may be wondering, why on earth would a realtor not want the best price?
-After all, his commission is based on the selling price, so the higher the price, the more his commission.
+After all, their commission is based on the selling price, so the higher the price, the more their commission.

-The answer is simple - speed.
-If he holds out for the highest price the market can bear, that means more advertisements and more inspections.
-True, he will get less commission if the price is lower - but he will also have spent much less time, and will be able to move on to the next house much faster.
+The answer is simple: speed.
+If they hold out for the highest price the market can bear, that means more advertisements and more inspections.
+True, they will get less commission if the price is lower, but they will also have spent much less time and will be able to move on to the next house much faster.

-He can sell six under-priced houses in the same time it takes him to sell three full-priced houses, and the result will be more commission for him!
+They can sell six under-priced houses in the same time it takes to sell three full-priced houses, and the result will be more commission!

-Of course, legally the realtor has to agree a figure with you and stick to it - he can't sell the property if you don't agree with the price.
-But the shady realtor has ways he can work on you, the seller, to persuade you to accept a lower price in the end.
+Of course, legally, the realtor has to agree on a figure with you and stick to it: they can't sell the property if you don't agree with the price.
+But the shady realtor has ways they can work on you, the seller, to persuade you to accept a lower price in the end.

 How a Shady Realtor Reduces Your Sell Price

-When the realtor comes to see your house, he points out all the good features of your property, and names an impressive price.
+When the realtor comes to see your house, they point out all the good features of your property and names an impressive price.

 Once you've signed up, the agent starts showing possible buyers through your home.
-After every inspection, he calls to tell you how it went.
-To your surprise, he tells you he's disappointed to be getting negative feedback (which, strangely, he either never mentioned—or dismissed as unimportant—on his first visit!).
+After every inspection, they call to tell you how it went.
+To your surprise, they tell you they're disappointed to be getting negative feedback (which, strangely, they either never mentioned—or dismissed as unimportant—on their first visit!).

-The first week, he may say some buyers didn't like the décor and would have to repaint the whole house.
-The second week, he'll mention buyers who felt the kitchen would need replacing.
+The first week, they may say some buyers didn't like the décor and would have to repaint the whole house.
+The second week, they'll mention buyers who felt the kitchen would need replacing.
 The third week, it might be a worn carpet or a damaged piece of guttering.
-Alternatively, he might claim he's getting constant comments on one single, but major flaw - such as the lack of sunlight in the living room, or the deck that needs replacing.
+Alternatively, they might claim they're getting constant comments on one single major flaw, such as the lack of sunlight in the living room or the deck that needs replacing.

-He may also say buyers have said what they might pay, e.g. "I'm getting some interest in the low three hundreds" means people have said they might pay $300,000 to $350,000 for the house.
-Whatever the range is, it's always substantially under the figure he first quoted.
-If you express concern, he'll say, "well, you have to bear in mind, they didn't like.. . . "(whatever the latest flaw was).
+They may also say buyers have said what they might pay, e.g., "I'm getting some interest in the low three hundreds", which means people have said they might pay $300,000 to $350,000 for the house.
+Whatever the range is, it's always substantially under the figure they first quoted.
+If you express concern, they'll say, "well, you have to bear in mind, they didn't like . . . "(whatever the latest flaw was).

-You may have guessed by now that the buyers probably said nothing of the sort - or if they did, it was a casual comment.
-He's making it up to create doubt in your mind, to undermine your confidence in that impressive price he originally quoted.
-Week by week, he drip-feeds you negative feedback on the property, aiming to lower your expectations.
-Meanwhile, he's also working on the buyers . . .
+You may have guessed by now that the buyers probably said nothing of the sort, or if they did, it was a casual comment.
+They're making it up to create doubt in your mind, to undermine your confidence in that impressive price they originally quoted.
+Week by week, they drip-feed you negative feedback on the property, aiming to lower your expectations.
+Meanwhile, they're also working on the buyers . . .

 "Hooking" the Buyer

-It's illegal to quote a price the seller hasn't agreed to—but if the agent is having a private conversation with a potential buyer, and there are no witnesses, it's his word against theirs—so you can't prove anything, and will probably never know anyway.
+It's illegal to quote a price the seller hasn't agreed to—but if the agent is having a private conversation with a potential buyer, and there are no witnesses, it's the agent's word against theirs—so you can't prove anything, and will probably never know anyway.

-Next time I met my friend, I asked them how it was going.
+The next time I met my friend, I asked them how it was going.
 "Not good," she said glumly.
-"The agent is telling me they're only getting interest in the low $300's.
+"The agent is telling me they're only getting interest in the low $300s.
 He originally told us we'd easily get over $375,000, so we're really disappointed."

 Clinching the Deal

 Thanks to the agent, it's quite likely the offer or bid will be lower than you expect.
-When he presents it to you, you're quite likely to say so - to which the agent will reply, "oh yes, but do bear in mind that buyers have all been put off by the lack of sunlight (or whatever the problem was)".
-He'll tell you how you can never be sure what a property is worth upfront, but now it's been "tested in the marketplace".
+When they present it to you, you're quite likely to say so, to which the agent will reply, "oh yes, but do bear in mind that buyers have all been put off by the lack of sunlight (or whatever the problem was)".
+They'll tell you how you can never be sure what a property is worth upfront, but now it's been "tested in the marketplace".

 I experienced exactly these techniques when I sold my home following my divorce.
-Years later, I read an expose of real estate training and dirty tricks written by Neil Jenman, who has founded a group of real estate agents committed to ethical selling practices.
+Years later, I read an exposé of real estate training and dirty tricks written by Neil Jenman, who has founded a group of real estate agents committed to ethical selling practices.
 I thoroughly recommend his books to anyone buying or selling property.
-It's worth checking out his website as he offers several free downloads, but the book that helped me most was Real Estate Mistakes.
+The book that helped me most was Real Estate Mistakes (both Kindle and paperback versions are available).
 The book was written about the Australian real estate market, but it is equally applicable in the USA.
-I would recommend anyone buying or selling a property to buy it.
+I would recommend anyone buying or selling a property buy it.

-I'm not denying there are good real estate agents out there.
-But if you embark on selling your home imagining that all agents are angels - you're an idiot!
+I do not deny there are good real estate agents out there.
+But if you embark on selling your home imagining that all agents are angels, you're an idiot!